 After a week, Junie went into mourning.
 Dub provided what comfort he could, but she seemed inconsolable.
-She went through the motions at work, came home, ate a sandwich or a bowl of soup, and walked around the neighborhood, hoping to catch sight of Fred.
-Afterwards, she would lie on the couch, reading, and then pull a throw over herself and would sometimes cry herself to sleep.
+She went through the motions at work, came home, had a sandwich or a bowl of soup, and walked around the neighborhood, hoping to catch sight of Fred.
+Afterward, she would lie on the couch, reading, and then pull a throw over herself and would sometimes cry herself to sleep.
 On weekends, she called the shelters and nearby vets, inquiring after Fred, but no one had seen him.

 * * *

 Three weeks after Fred’s disappearance, Dub came by, made a pot of coffee and cooked an omelette aux fines herbes, which Junie nibbled at.
 She thanked him and apologized for her lack of appetite.